balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
-We quickly can notice that the method which periodically publishes new events suffers from the same problem of lack of an atomic transaction.
+Notice that the method which periodically publishes new events suffers from the same problem of lack of an atomic transaction.
 It tries to connect to the broker and to save state.
 But this time it is <b>after</b> successful card creation.
 And it has retries.
 If the broker is down, we will retry.
 If after successful communication with the broker, the database is down, we will not mark the event as processed and resend it, implementing what is called <i>at-least-once guaranty</i>.
 Whether you should go with at-least-once or at-most-once depends on the business problem.
 For marketing purposes probably at-most-once is fine.
 On the other hand, if a message carries a significant information (like how to activate the card), then probably the clients would not mind getting this information more than once.
 At least they will be less angry than when not receiving it at all.
+And if your consumer is idempotent, then there is no problem at all.
 </p>

 ***Store only one thing***